formlio/forml/docs/tutorials/demos.rst

 :class:`runtime.Virtual <forml.runtime.Virtual>` launcher.

 .. caution::
-    Despite still perfectly executable, all the operators as well as the actual dataset have been put together just to illustrate the topological principles without seeking true functional suitability in the first place.
+    Despite still being perfectly executable, all the operators as well as the actual dataset have been put together just to illustrate the topological principles without seeking true functional suitability in the first place.

 .. _demos-common: